Choosing a Multi-Vitamin

 The following situations may make it difficult for you to meet your nutritional needs without adding vitamin and mineral supplements to your diet.

 - If you have had loss of appetite, taste, or smell, or have had surgery to the head and neck area resulting in difficulty with swallowing.

-- If you're female, postmenopausal, and not on hormone replacement therapy or tamoxifen, you may need to supplement with calcium and vitamin D to protect against osteoporosis.
+- If you're female, postmenopausal, and not on hormone replacement therapy or tamoxifen, you may need to supplement with calcium, vitamin D, and/or vitamin K2 to protect against osteoporosis.